evan-tan/evan-tan.github.io/README.md

 rougify style github > ./path/style.css
 ```
 # Credits
-Heavily inspired by [Gregory Gundersen's blog](https://gregorygundersen.com/) which focuses on simplicity and technical writing instead of style.
+[Gregory Gundersen's blog](https://gregorygundersen.com/) which focuses on simplicity and technical writing instead of style.
+[Jekyll ToC](https://github.com/allejo/jekyll-toc) for automated generation of table of contents with no plugins.

 # TODO
-- enable jekyll-scholar for bibliography
+- ~~enable jekyll-scholar for bibliography~~